A below-the-knee amputation (BKA) is the surgical removal of the leg below the knee.

 Ask your doctor about devices you will need after the surgery, such as an artificial limb,

-You may need to stop taking some medications up to one week before the procedure.
-Medications that may need to be stopped may include: Anti-inflammatory drugsBlood thinnersAntiplatelets
+Talk to your doctor about any medications, herbs, or supplements you are taking.
+You may need to stop taking some medications up to 1 week before the procedure.

 Do not eat or drink anything after midnight the day before your surgery, unless told otherwise by your doctor.

-The doctor will make a cut in the skin below the knee.
+A cut will be made in the skin below the knee.
 The muscles will be separated and blood vessels clamped.
 A special saw will be used to cut through the bone.
 The muscles will be sewn and shaped so that a stump is formed to cushion the bone.
 Nerves will be separated and placed so that they do not cause pain.
 Blood vessels will be tied off.
 The skin will be closed over the muscles, forming the stump.
 Drains may be inserted into the stump to drain blood for the first few days.
 A dressing and compression stocking will be placed over the stump.

 A cut is made below the knee.